-If you did a quick search for “Fulani people”, you will find an entire tribe of Africans that have been proven “genetically slim”.
+If you did a quick search for “Fulani people”, you will find an entire tribe of Africans that have been proven “genetically healthy”.
 As a new company, we are in the process of conducting research to prove that Baobab being a part of the Fulani people’s daily diet plays a significant role in said genetics.
 Click the button below to learn more

 Once all her children reached adulthood, our founder’s amazing supermom.
 The late Wulakai Leonard decided to further her studies, and give back to the world.
 She went ahead to earn a PhD, and and other specialized training on women’s issues from the University of Trivandrum, in Kerala, India. the University of Addis Ababa, in Ethiopia, and the University of Nairobi, in Kenya.
 She then set up an award winning NGO called WISSEA “Women for Independence, Self-Sufficiency and Economic Advancement (Nigeria)”.
 Which was partially funded by the World Health Organization, and a few other organizations.
 Unfortunately, WISSEA was forced to shut down upon her passing.
 Today, not only is WISSEA getting new life from our founder’s Sister Aisha Bako, Baopowder has partnered with WISSEA TO bring you PROJECT GIDA.
 Click the button below to learn more.